Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 Does this sound right?
 If so, then I will include a method or two in the TokenReceiver interface to tell it when to actually listen for tokens (inside a run) and just sleep for a while (outside of a run).

 Does this make sense?

-#3 Updated by Eric Flumerfelt about 1 month ago
+#3 Updated by Eric Flumerfelt over 1 year ago

 We may have to ask John, but the other key piece of this is when the EventBuilders send their initial load of tokens, and what state the application running TokenReceiver will be in at that time.
 Since configuration may change between runs, there should definitely be machinery in place to tear down the listen socket and restart it during a stop run/begin run series of transitions.

 #4 Updated by Kurt Biery over 1 year ago